dAppTechie/Hiptzo-Chat/README.md

 ## Work in progress

-Landing page is complete and you can login using metamask, Use Ropsten test network.
+04/03/2022 - Landing page is complete and you can login using metamask, Use Ropsten test network.
+04/04/2022 - Started the chat layout

 ## Technology